 Go with the flow

 Many places we go to on holiday run at a different pace to back home.
 Let’s not fight that and just go with the flow.
 Don’t get angry it if the crowd is walking slowly down the street, or if the waiter is taking ages to bring our drinks.
 We are on holiday and will have a better time if we just relax and go with the laid back lifestyle that surrounds us.

 Learn some phrases

 Locals will really appreciate us attempting to speak their language.
 Even if it’s just a few key phrases, don’t be afraid to give it a try.
 A simple phrase book or translation app on our phones will work.
 Even if the pronunciation isn’t perfect, it will come across to locals much better then us expecting them to speak our language.

 Be open minded

 On holiday we will see, hear and taste things that we don’t get back home, that’s part of the fun.
-Don’t try to change local customs, traditions and flavours to match what we’re are used to.
+We shouldn’t try to change local customs, traditions or flavours to match what we’re are used to.
 That will only lead to them losing their local identity.
 Let’s be open to new experiences and embrace the differences.

 Buy local goods

 Wherever possible we should buy from a small independent shops or restaurants.
 These businesses really rely on us to ensure they survive.
 Let’s try not to buy from our hotel or the big supermarkets.
-Small things like buying bottled water from a local shop, souvenirs from street stalls and having lunch at a little family run café all make a difference.
+Small things like snacks from a local shop, souvenirs from street stalls and having lunch at a little family run café all make a difference.